Savikankani/Fossee/readme.txt

-The repository contains files for performing the matlab function imfill in C++ implementation.
+The repository contains files for performing the matlab functions imfill , multithresh and imquantize in C++ implementation.

 compilation :-